About Access Gateway capacity planning and sizing

 For example, consider three groups of users, each accessing the system, but at different levels.

 - Frequent users - Frequent users access the system regularly, typically multiple times per day.

 - Infrequent users - Infrequent users access the system on occasion but with a much lower frequency.

-- Rare users. - Rare users access the system a maximum of 1-3 times a week.
+- Rare users - Rare users access the system a maximum of 1-3 times a week.

-Frequent users typically access the system no less then 5 times per day.
+Frequent users typically access the system at least 5 times per day.
 We can calculate frequent users as:

 Frequent users * accesses/day = 5 * 5,000, or 25,000.

 Infrequent users are defined as those that access the system 2-3 times a day and represent another 25% of the user base.
 Accessing the system twice per day.

 Infrequent users * accesses per day = 10,000 * 25 = 2500 in frequent users each of which accesses the system three times, up a total of 7,500 accesses per day.